 At Safe Harbor, the Health and Safety of our families and community are our top priority.
-During this COVID-19 crisis, in compliance with our state's "Stay at Home" recommendations, our support groups have been suspended for the foreseeable future.
+As a result, during this COVID-19 crisis, our support groups are being held remotely, over Zoom, for the foreseeable future.

-However, we know that now, more than ever, supporting our grieving families through information and the latest resources is critical.
-To that end, we are providing video support groups for children, teens and their caregivers.
-Please also explore our "COVID-19 Support Page" for resources, activities for families to read and do together.
+We know that now, more than ever, supporting our grieving families through information and the latest resources is critical.
+We are providing video support groups for children, teens and their caregivers in closed, 7 session blocks.
+For participants not interested in joining groups over Zoom, we are providing engaging grief activities for families through our “Safe Harbor Families @ Home” program.
+Please call us at 215-481-5983 to enroll in our programs as pre-registration is required.
+Please also explore our "COVID-19 Support Page" for resources specifically related to grief during the pandemic.

 We continue to be available by phone at 215-481-5983, and email.
 All inquiries will be responded to within 24 hours at the latest.